 - We don’t want to get to the end.
 We want to keep playing and achieving higher levels.

 How do we take these elements in the gaming world and adapt them to our classrooms?
 Back in 2011 I used the analogy linking the popular video game Angry Birds to assessment for learning.
 You can read the post here.
-The main points from the post included that video games do the following:

 Assessment for Learning